skit-ai/handbook/ml/onboarding.md

 + Every Friday around 17:00 we have a _Paper Reading_ session.
 The output goes [here](https://backyard.vernacular.ai/paper-reading/).
 Contact @manas for more details.
-+ In _State of ML_ we all talk about what ML problems we are working on and try to discuss better approaches among ourselves.
++ In _wAYWO_ we all talk about what ML problems we are working on and try to discuss better approaches among ourselves.
 This happens once in two weeks.
   Check calendar for more details.
 The calendar event also contains link to a Google doc.